Jelp200/Jelp200/README.md

 # Hi, I'm Jorge;

-### My name's Jorge i'm a electronic and telecommunications student in the ESIME Z of the IPN, I love all about of the engineering, entrepreneuring and the philosophy 🦾💻⚙️📡
+### My name's Jorge i'm a electronic and telecommunications student in the <a href="https://www.esimez.ipn.mx/">ESIME Z</a> of the <a href="https://www.ipn.mx/">IPN</a>, I love all about of the engineering, entrepreneuring and the philosophy 🦾💻⚙️📡

 ```C
 #include <stdio.h>